knox-networks/rex-sm/guidelines.md

 * A state machine is created in three parts and in this sequence:
   1. `StateId`: creates a routable 'pointer' to the state machine
   2. `State`: creates the state enumerable (data that holds state transitions, starting with `Kind<State = OurState>::new_state()`)
-  3. `storage::Entry`: commits the state enumerable and allows it to be updated
+  3. `storage::Tree`: commits the state enumerable and allows it to be updated

 ### Responsibility
 * If a state machine has a parent, it is the **parent's responsibility to create the initial state and entry for the child state machine**
-* A child state machine should **not** `StateMachineExt::create_entry` if a parent is involved
+* A child state machine should **not** `StateMachineExt::create_tree` if a parent is involved
 * A parent state machine is responsible for route creation in the child's `StateRouter`
 * A state machine parent is responsible for all three steps in spawning a child state machine: